 2009.
-Based on the General Fund Preliminary (unaudited) Annual Report issued by the Department of Accounts for the fiscal year ended June 30, 2009, General Fund revenues and other sources were less than expenditures and other uses by \$1.4 billion in fiscal year 2009.
+General Fund revenues and other sources were less than expenditures and other uses by \$1.4 billion in fiscal year 2009.
 The General Fund unreserved balance on a budgetary basis decreased by \$930.9 million, or 85.3 percent, from fiscal year 2008 to fiscal year 2009 while reserved General Fund balances decreased by \$465.4 million or 41.3 percent during the same period.
 Total revenues and total expenditures decreased by 9.0 percent and 3.8 percent, respectively.
-Transfers to the General Fund increased by 4.8 percent while transfers out decreased by 19.8 percent.
+Transfers to the General Fund increased by 4.7 percent while transfers out decreased by 19.9 percent.
 Transfers to and from Component Units in fiscal year 2009 are reported as expenditures and revenues in accordance with GASB Statement No. 34.